jbou-nahra/semgroup5/use cases md/use-case-3.md

 1. A need arises for World population statistics report.
 2. Data Analyst acquires desired region for report.
+3. Data Analyst makes request for data on application.
-3. Data Analyst extracts populated countries for that regioin.
+4. Data Analyst extracts populated countries for that region.
-4. Data Analyst provides report organized from largest to smallest popoulated countries.
+5. Data Analyst provides report organized from largest to smallest populated countries.

 ## EXTENSIONS